ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

 - Validator options, e.g. the server says "ID type 72 uses the 'NHS number' validator", so checksums are checked.
 An NHS number validator is built.

+  - needs ?text field addition to the ID number descriptor table (client + server), e.g. "nhs" for NHS number validator; only needs to be one option;
+    default NULL or blank
+  - (client + server) ID numbers should provide info as to whether they pass their validator?
+  - plus changes to download code, maintaining backward compatibility
+  - plus changes to (client) patient editor, using the NHS number validator if the validator is "NHS", etc.
+  - on the server, HTML task view showing a warning if an ID number fails its validator?

 - Current Android back button behaviour may not be optimal.

 - Maybe implement pinch zoom for some subclasses of OpenableWidget, e.g.